dzanotelli/svew/README.md

 you can choose to copy svew files under `~/.config/fish/functions` and `~/.config/fish/completions` for each user you want to make svew available for.

-*You don't need any further configuration to have svew working; fish autodiscover features should make svew functions available automagically.*
+*You don't need any further configuration to have svew working: fish autodiscover features should make svew functions available automagically.*